shivani29sawai/final_project_2020Sp/README.md

 ![](Screenshot%20(4).png)

 CONCLUSION FOR HYPOTHESIS 3: According to the analysis the hypothesis is proven true as 97.3% of universities have higher number of full-time students as compared to part-time students.

+NOTE- PLEASE RUN "UpdatedPR.ipynb" SCRIPT FILE FOR THE PROJECT.